TwinFuture/fastAuth/README.md

 # Fast Auth
 # A simple yet fast Token Authorization / Authentication method.
 No need for bulky modules
-This module is lightwight and simply gets straight to the point of creating and authorizing tokens with expiry built in.
+This module is lightwight and simply gets straight to the point of creating and authorizing tokens with expiry built in..

 ## Main functions & Features